MohammedAhmed1-cell/Github_Portfolio25/README.md

 Financial and operational dashboards
 Predictive and statistical visualizations
 Data storytelling for stakeholders

+📊 Microsoft Power BI
+Power BI is a business analytics tool by Microsoft that allows users to visualize data, share insights, and create interactive reports and dashboards.
+In this project, Power BI is used to:
+Connect to Azure data sources (e.g., Azure SQL, Blob Storage, or Synapse).
+Transform and model data for analysis.
+Build interactive dashboards to visualize KPIs, trends, and insights.
+Share reports securely through Power BI Service or embedded dashboards.

 <img width="417" height="437" alt="Screenshot 2025-11-04 at 10 17 08" src="https://github.com/user-attachments/assets/c4259cca-1cae-405a-99b2-5328b97fdace" />